Organic Strategies for Slug and Snail Control

 diatomaceous earth, crushed eggshells, lime, wood ash, wood shavings and sawdust but these are only

 Tests in the USA have shown copper banding out-performed all other methods for protection from slugs and

 snails.
 When the pest makes contact with the copper it causes a reaction similar to an electric shock,

 which repels them.
 It is non-toxic, very long-lasting, with no possible potential poisoning of other

 animals, pets or children.

-Copper Barrier Tape
+Copper Barrier Tape is very

 effective used as individual collars around young seedlings or pots.
 Worldwide research shows that copper,